AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/faqs-campaigns.md

 +++Can I move campaigns and components from one account to another?

 Don't move or copy a campaign or campaign component, which has a unique ID, to an account with a different account ID.
-Doing so will result in data errors.
+Doing so results in data errors.
 +++

 +++When is click data updated from the ad networks?